How we use children and young person’s information in the Firesetters Intervention Scheme

 The Fire and Rescue National Framework for England states that we are expected to develop partnerships to support risk reduction services to those identified as vulnerable and wherever possible to share intelligence and relevant risk data.
 The new Digital Economy Act 2017 further supports public sector data sharing for the purpose improving or the targeting of a public service provided to individuals or households, which includes the well-being of individuals or households, such as their physical, mental health and emotional well-being and /or social and economic wellbeing.

-You are entitled to request that we don’t share your information by checking the appropriate boxes on the consent form.
-The exception to this is when we are required by law to pass on information such as where a child is at risk of harm (for safeguarding purposes) or when a criminal activity has been disclosed.
+In the event that you do not wish for us to share your personal information, please discuss with this your Firesetter Advisor.
+Please note that we have a duty of care to pass on information such as where a child is at risk of harm (for safeguarding purposes) or when a criminal activity has been disclosed.